 I would swap sides of the field after every half inning until the lineup turned over.
 I wanted to make sure I captured the same player from both sides of the field so they wouldn’t always have their back turned to me when batting.

 It was important to remember that the photo opportunities don’t stop between plays.
 Some of my best shots were taken between the action.
-One of the perks of being on the third base line was being able to capture all the different looks the players would give their third base coach as he was giving them the signs or after they took a strike they thought was a ball.
+One of the perks of being on the third base line was being able to capture all the different looks the players would give their third base coach as he/she was giving them the signs or after they took a strike they thought was a ball.

 I would usually spend the entire 4th inning in the tunnel that connects the dugouts behind home plate.
 This is also where the PA announcer was stationed as well as the medics, umpires in charge of review, and other tv crew.
 The fence behind home plate had small holes cut into it for photographers like myself but I could only shoot out the first base side because the television folks were on the third base side.
 However, this meant that I could shoot looking right up the third baseline and because the tunnel was sunken, my point of view was low to the ground.

 Personally I like to shoot as low as possible with my lens about belt high.
 This gives you more depth in your shot as you can see further than if you were looking down on a player.
-So the tunnels provided this low angle while I was still able to stand (plus it offered the only shade in the entire stadium!)
+Also, you get better bokeh the further the background is from your subject.
+I love me some bokeh.

+So the tunnels provided this low angle while I was still able to stand (plus it offered the only shade in the entire stadium!).
 I did have to knowingly give up on certain shots as the visibility from the tunnel wasn’t great.
 The only players you could cover were the pitcher, catcher, 3rd base, short stop, and left fielder so half the field was lost.
 However, I was able to get great close ups of right handed hitters and plays at the plate.

 By the time the 5th inning rolled around I felt I had pretty solid coverage of every player and now I could be creative with my locations.
 Sports photography isn’t always about getting the perfect close up of a play, sometimes you gotta go high and shoot wide.
 At Al Houghton stadium in July the sun sets behind the mountains to the west making for a great sunset shot.